olofsmik/fake-news-detector/README.md

 ## What next?
 Check if it is possible to integrated the fake news detactor on other platform as well to be able to flag news or articles as FAKE or REAL.
-Use Additional Datasets to incorporate more diverse datasets to cover different domains,
+Use Additional Datasets to incorporate more diverse datasets to cover different domains.

 ## Acknowledgments